pjcalvo/full-ct-cycle/README.md

 * If not or you don't have brew installed follow this [NodeJs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Setting up the project
-Once we have the environment ready we need to install the project dependecies:
+Once we have the environment ready we need to install the project dependencies:
-*Here I am assumming you cloned the repo already if not: `git clone https://github.com/pjcalvo/heracles`*
+*At this point I am assuming you already cloned the repo, if not run: `git clone https://github.com/pjcalvo/heracles`*

-**Python** recommendation is to use a virtual env when installing dependecies to avoid conflict with OS libraries `python3 -m venv venv` create the virtual env
+**Python** recommendation is to use a virtual env when installing dependencies to avoid conflict with OS libraries `python3 -m venv venv` create the virtual env
 `. venv/bin/activate` source to the virtual env, you will see (venv) in the terminal `pip install -r requirements.txt` install project dependencies